 Sufferers often feel that their breathing became panicked or shallow following the onset of DP & DR symptoms, as a response to the fear and confusion of the disorder, but in fact this poor breathing has been in place for a long time prior and is one of the causes of DP & DR. Poor breathing may become more severe or apparent following the development of DP & DR, but it was already in place for some time prior to developing DP & DR.

-Poor breathing is not only caused by anxiety and being in a state of fight or flight, but it fuels the anxious state as it affects our posture and brainwaves, resulting in a vicious cycle – see my blog post How Your Breathing Pattern Affects Your Mental Health for a better understanding of this.
+Poor breathing is not only caused by anxiety and being in a state of fight or flight, but it fuels the anxious state as it affects our posture and brainwaves, resulting in a vicious cycle - see my blog post The Importance of your Breathing Pattern in Mental Health for a better understanding of this.

 High levels of Cortisol running through the body due to external stressors also contribute to this disorder.
 Cortisol is present when we enter fight or flight, or whenever we perceive a threat.
 When in this state long-term, cortisol can be quite damaging.

 Often people with DP and DR have become so used to feeling under stress that they aren't even aware that they are in such a state or that anything is wrong.
 They are used to ignoring how they feel and suppressing it so as to survive in the environment that is causing them this stress.

 If the environment is perceived as particularly stressful or even life-threatening, this can lead to dissociation.
 By disconnecting from one's body and environment, the threats and stressors are not felt as severely and the individual is better able to cope with the 'knives' being thrown.